-International Dark Sky Sites are only certified after a rigorous evaluation process that takes into consideration the darkness of the site in question’s night sky, of course, but also the steps park custodians have taken to install “night-sky friendly” lighting that’s environmentally sustainable and also cuts down on glare.
+To earn the International Dark Sky Sites stamp, there’s a rigorous evaluation process that evaluates the level of darkness of the site’s night sky, as well as the steps park custodians have taken to install “night-sky friendly” lighting that’s environmentally sustainable and cuts down on glare.
 Considering 80% of Americans live in places where they can’t even see the Milky Way due to light pollution, it’s a pretty big deal that Utah guarantees some of the country’s—and world’s—best stargazing year-round.

 There’s a long history of dark sky conservation in Utah.
-Half a century ago, Bryce Canyon became one of the first national parks to offer astronomy programs—today, the park offers around 100 of these ranger-led programs every year.
-You can look up ranger-led stargazing programs in Arches, Canyonlands, and other NPS sites in southeastern Utah here.
+Half a century ago, Bryce Canyon became one of the first national parks to offer astronomy programs.
+Today, the park offers around 100 of these ranger-led stargazing programs a year (the majority of which are from spring through fall) in Arches, Canyonlands, and other NPS sites in southeastern Utah.
 Try Sunrise Point and Sunset Point if you’re in Bryce Canyon, and Balanced Rock and The Windows if you’re in Arches.

 Quick tip: You can pick up a flashlight (or a headlamp) that uses red light, or you can just take whatever white light you already have and cover it with red-tinted cellophane.
-Get out there under those dark, dark skies.
-And bring a nice, warm coat.
+It can get chilly come nightfall, so don’t forget to bring a nice, warm coat.